dcayll/dcayll.github.io/README.md

     - then `jupyter nbconvert --to markdown *filename*.ipynb` to convert the jupyter notebook into a markdown file.
 3. Now, the notebook should be converted into a .md file in the same `_jupyter` folder with all figures saved as .png files in a folder with the same name as the jupyter notebook file.
 4. Finally, the folder including all the images must be copied into the `assets` folder so the .md file can display it.
+5. Lastly, you can add the front matter to ensure the file is sorted correctly. for example:
+`---
+title: "test Analysis"
+excerpt: "back of the envelope calculations"
+categories:
+  - engineering
+tags:
+  - calculations
+  - physics
+---`

 # Minimal Mistakes clone for personal website